Bow-Tie Structures of Twitter Discursive Communities: Italian debate on migrants dataset

 The most numerous community of DX and CSX display informative bow-ties while in the two smaller ones the nodes are mostly located in the OTHERS sector, especially for the MEDIA community (above 95\%).
 Looking to the colors in the graphs, in general, the latter ones result more in agreement with the Direct Configuration Model.

-The DX community, which again contains politicians of right-oriented Italian parties, has the most numerous and denser SCC (Fig.~\ref{conservatives_mig}), such that on average a node therein has over 25 links.\\ Newsguard data suggest that 15,160 retweets in the DX network contain the urls of untrustworthy web-pages, while only 14 for the CSX, 3 for MEDIA and none for M5S.
+The DX community, which again contains politicians of right-oriented Italian parties, has the most numerous and denser SCC (Fig.~\ref{conservatives_mig}), such that on average a node therein has over 25 links.\\ Newsguard data \fab{tell us} that 15,160 retweets in the DX network contain the urls of untrustworthy web-pages, while only 14 for the CSX, 3 for MEDIA and none for M5S.
 In the case of the DX community, 59\% of them can be found inside the SCC and 36\% between the SCC and OUT.

-\subsection{Italian debate on Astrazeneca vaccine}
+\section{Italian debate on Astrazeneca vaccine}

-This dataset contains 583,327 Twitter posts published in Italy and regarding the discussion about the safety of Astrazeneca vaccine against Covid-19.
-The dataset contains posts shared between March 15, 2021 and May 15, 2021.
-Follows a brief description of the discursive communities identified: \begin{itemize} \item \textbf{DX}: this is the usual right-oriented and conservatives community found even in the other Italian datasets, i.e. it contains accounts from the ``Lega" and ``Fratelli d'Italia" parties; \item\textbf{PD}: the Italian Democratic Party (center-left); \item\textbf{IV}: it collects the politicians of the ``Italia Viva" party (center-left); \item\textbf{LEFT-WING COMMENTATORS}: this particular community is formed by several well-known personalities, often left-oriented, which are not politicians but journalists, blogger, actors or entertainers.
-This community contains also the most famous Italian epidemiologist Roberto Burioni; \item\textbf{M5S}: the Italian populist party ``Movimento 5 Stelle"; \item\textbf{MEDIA}: the usual community containing official accounts of newspaper, blog, TV-channels, radio and others. \end{itemize} The distribution of the nodes in these six communities is showed in Fig.~\ref{discursive_astra}. \\ The two biggest communities, DX and LEFT-WING COMMENTATORS, show a respectively strong and weak bow-tie structures (Fig.~\ref{astrazeneca}), denoting, once more, that the strength of the structure does not depend on its dimension.
-Nevertheless, thery are both OUT-dominant.
-In the M5S and IV ones there is a nearly balanced situation between INTENDRILS and OUT as the dominant sector.
-While MEDIA bow-tie is poorly informative, the PD community is not informative, with over 50\% of the nodes in the OTHERS.
+This dataset contains \fab{583,236} Twitter posts published in Italy and regarding the discussion about the safety of Astrazeneca vaccine against Covid-19.
+The dataset contains posts shared between March 15, 2021 and May 15, 2021. \fab{we identified the following discursive communities}: \begin{itemize} \item \textbf{DX}: this is the usual right-oriented and conservatives community found even in the other Italian datasets, i.e. it contains accounts from the ``Lega" and ``Fratelli d'Italia" parties; \item\textbf{PD}: the Italian Democratic Party (center-left); \item\textbf{IV}: it collects the politicians of the ``Italia Viva" party (center-left); \item\textbf{LEFT-WING COMMENTATORS}: this particular community is formed by several well-known personalities, often left-oriented, which are not politicians but journalists, blogger, actors or entertainers.
+This community contains also the most famous Italian epidemiologist Roberto Burioni; \item\textbf{M5S}: the Italian populist party ``Movimento 5 Stelle"; \item\textbf{MEDIA}: the usual community containing official accounts of newspaper, blog, TV-channels, radio and others. \end{itemize} The distribution of the nodes in these six communities is showed in Fig.~\ref{discursive_astra} \fab{and the related dimensions are shown in Table~\ref{tab:dim_astraz}. }